Using quantum theory to reduce the complexity of input-output processes

-\emph{Generality} establishes that `step-wise inefficiency' is a necessary condition for any physically realizable quantum model to outperform its classical counterpart.
-Combined with `reduced complexity', they imply that `step-wise inefficiency' in the sole source of avoidable classical inefficiency and that our particular quantum transducers are general in mitigating this inefficiency.
+\emph{Generality} establishes that step-wise inefficiency is a necessary condition for any physically realizable quantum model to outperform its classical counterpart.
+Combined with `reduced complexity', they imply that step-wise inefficiency is the sole source of avoidable classical inefficiency and that our particular quantum transducers are general in mitigating this inefficiency.
 The proof is detailed in the methods, and involves showing that any model which improves upon an $\varepsilon$-transducer that is step-wise efficient allows perfect discrimination of non-orthogonal quantum states.

-Together, these three result isolate stepwise inefficiency as the necessary and sufficient condition for quantum models to be simpler than their classical counterparts, and furthermore, establish an explicit construction of such a model.
-It follows that whenever the $\varepsilon$-transducer is step-wise inefficient, the upper-bound
+Together, these results isolate step-wise inefficiency as the necessary and sufficient condition for quantum models to be simpler than their classical counterparts, and furthermore, establish an explicit construction of such a model.
+It follows that whenever the $\varepsilon$-transducer is step-wise inefficient, the upper-bound,

 will be strictly less than $\overline{C}= \sup_{X} C_{X}$, provided $\sup_{X} C_{X}$ is attained for a non-pathological $\omni{X}$.
 Intuitively, this clause appears natural.
-If an agent wished to drive a transducer to exhibit the greatest entropy, it is clear that it would be generally advantageous to ensure that the transducer had finite probability of being in each causal state.
+If an agent wished to drive a transducer to exhibit the greatest entropy, then it would be generally advantageous to ensure the transducer has finite probability of being in each causal state.
 Nevertheless, as the maximization is highly non-trivial to evaluate, this remains an open conjecture.

-\textbf{Example.} We illustrate these results by constructing the quantum transducer of a simple input-output process.
-Consider a box containing a fair coin.
-At each time-step an external agent inputs a single bit $x =\{0,1\}$ by shaking the box with one of two different strengths; causing the coin within to flip with some $x$-dependent probability. $x = 1$ flips the coin with probability $p$, while $x = 0$ flips it with probability $q$, where $0 < p,q < 1$.
-The new state of the coin, $y$ is then sent out of the box as output.
-We refer to this process as an \emph{actively perturbed coin}.